-- f) To provide appropriate biodiversity improvements reflecting relevant national and local strategies including a meadow management plan;; - g) Existing mature trees and hedgerows to be retained and enhanced; - h) To provide suitable flood risk mitigation; - i) Demonstrate no significant harm to be caused to groundwater resources; - j) Improvements to the public realm of the adjacent housing area including removing existing boundary treatments and replaced with suitable alternatives where appropriate; and - k) Demonstrate that the proposal would not have a significant harmful impact on the supply of local minerals.
+- e.
+To provide a new vehicular and pedestrian access from the A29 London Road and suitable pedestrian & cycle links to the rest of the settlement and adjacent open countryside; - f.
+To provide all necessary vehicular parking on-site to avoid additional on street parking in adjacent residential areas and a small area of on-site parking for users of the public open space; - g.
+To provide appropriate biodiversity improvements reflecting relevant national and local strategies including a meadow management plan; - h.
+Existing mature trees and hedgerows to be retained and enhanced; - i.
+To provide suitable flood risk mitigation; - j.
+Demonstrate no significant harm to be caused to groundwater resources; - Improvements to the public realm of the adjacent housing area including removing existing boundary treatments and replaced with suitable alternatives where appropriate; and